 For example, this is why praying to the state to legalize recreational drugs like marijuana is met with regulations on tax and usage.
 This is also why praying to the state to secure the freedom of some men from chattel slavery in 19th century America, resulted in the civil bondage of all men through the 14th amendment.

-‘No private person has a right to complain, by suit in court, on the ground of a breach of Constitution.
+“No private person has a right to complain, by suit in court, on the ground of a breach of Constitution.
 The constitution it is true, is a compact, but he is not a party to it.
-The states are party to it.’
-(Supreme Court of Ga, Padelford, Fay & Co. vs Mayor & Alderman, City of Savannah, 14 Ga.
+The states are party to it.”
+(Supreme Court of Georgia, Padelford, Fay & Co. vs Mayor & Alderman, City of Savannah, 14 Ga.
 438,520 )

-Human slavery is always unlawful whether or not it is ‘illegal’.
-Satan may have granted a ‘victory’ in the US Government’s criminalization of chattel slavery in the 19th century but, in exchange, transferred that very heinous practice of corvee to the remaining population through enticing, but deceitful offers of benefits.
+Human slavery is always unlawful whether or not it is “illegal”.
+Satan may have granted a “victory” in the United States’ Government’s lip service to the criminalization of chattel slavery in the 19th century but, in exchange, transferred that very heinous practice of corvee over the remaining population through enticing, but deceitful offers of benefits.
 While the promised benefits run out after a short while, the resulting bondage lasts from generation to generation.

 Surely abortion will not be truly abolished but, like slavery, will change forms.
 Just like one law meant to free the slaves actually enslaved us all, so one law meant to abolish abortion will actually abort us all.
-Relying on human civil government to ‘abolish’ abortion will necessarily make the birthing situation worse for both mother and child.
-When you make the pre-born child government property through legal personhood and civil citizenship ‘Man is a term of nature; person of civil law.’
+Relying on human civil government to “abolish” abortion will necessarily make the birthing situation worse for both mother and child.
+“Man is a term of nature; person of civil law.”
 (Bouvier’s Law Dictionary , “Maxim,” p.
-2136.), then the government not only has a right, but a responsibility to make executive decisions for the child regarding healthcare and delivery and anything else imaginable once you broaden the legal boundaries of an oppressive, socialist institution to include them.
+2136.)
+When you make the pre-born child government property through legal personhood and civil citizenship, then the government not only has a right, but a responsibility to make executive decisions for the child regarding healthcare, birthing delivery, and anything else imaginable, once you broaden the legal boundaries of an oppressive, socialist institution to include them.
 We are already seeing this play out in Alabama.